Protesters rally in Chile ahead of landmark referendum | DW | 18.10.2020

-Protesters in Chile have gathered in the capital on the anniversary of mass protests that rocked the country for months.
-Many were calling on people to vote "Yes" in the upcoming landmark constitutional referendum.
+Thousands have gathered in the Chilean capital on the anniversary of mass protests and a week ahead of a referendum on the country's consitution.
+Protesters have attacked churches, torching one.

-Thousands of Chileans gathered in the center of Santiago on Sunday to mark the anniversary of the outbreak of mass protests that rocked the country.
-The largely peaceful rallies also took place in anticipation of a key referendum on October 25 over scrapping the dictatorship-era constitution.
+Thousands of Chileans gathered in the center of Santiago on Sunday to mark the anniversary of the outbreak of mass protests that rocked the country and in anticipation of a key referendum on October 25 over scrapping the dictatorship-era constitution.

-Protesters congregated in the Plaza Italia in the country's capital, but the crowds were smaller and more peaceful than the mass protests from 2019, which left 30 people dead and thousands injured.
+Protesters congregated in the Plaza Italia in the country's capital, one year on from the outbreak of mass protests in 2019, which left 30 people dead and thousands injured.

+Although starting off peacefully, protests turned violent as groups set fire to two churches, managing to burn down the Iglesia de la Asuncion in Santiago, as witnessed by local journalist and shared on Twitter.

+A local media outlet tweeted a video showing crowds gathered around the church while smoke billowed from the roof.
+"Protesters burn the 'Parroquia de la Asuncion' church," they announced.

 "I've come to celebrate something which I never imagined would be happen in Chile after the return to democracy," Olga Neira, a 68-year-old doctor who was at the protest with her daughter, told AFP news agency.